ht1212/quality_quantity_modelling/README.md

 To replicate and reproduce the analyses presented in this paper, do the following:

 Download MAL71_data.csv from the [Data](Data) folder of this repository, and use the [R code in the folder](Data/data_processing) to load into your environment.

-Download the R code and follow through the sections for the particular part of the analysis you are trying to reproduce.
-From an R session, import Submicroscopic_Review_Data_R_Import.csv as the object Submicroscopic_Review_Data_R_Import.
-Run the R code.
-The output from running this code will be a number of MCMC objects, as well as a series of plots representing the output from MCMC based fitting of the logit-linear model to the collated data.
-These plots form the basis of the figures presented in the publication.
+Then follow through the [remaning sections]( )  in the repo folders to reporoduce the results as they appear in order in the Results section of the paper.
+The output of running the code will be a number of MCMC objects, as well as a series of plots represeting the output from both running the models and using the model parameter distributions to produce predictive results.
+These plots form the basis of the plots presented in the paper.